 - What the experts said

 - The average fold position

 “Above the fold” refers to the content that displays on a site without needing to scroll.
 This concept originates from the world of print, as it was the upper half of the front page of the newspaper where the top story is typically placed.

 The idea is that the story above the fold gets the most attention.
 While Sarah might not read the entire paper to find out what’s on page 8, she will likely read the front page story (or, at least, the headline).

 The best practice states that your call to action must be above the fold because visitors do not typically scroll beyond the fold.

-Let’s look at some examples of sites designing for the fold…
+Let’s look at some examples of sites designed for the fold:

 Now let’s look at some examples of sites completely ignoring the fold…

 What the experts said